majorlenox/LABS_4SEMESTER/LAB_2/README.md

 graph.bin
 -
-- binary utf-8 file with structure, where each line encodes one edge:
+- a utf-8 binary file with a structure where each line encodes one edge:

       node_name + ' ' + node_name + '\n'
       node_name + ' ' + node_name + '\n'